-CS# 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 SCLK Command Status Register in -SI 01H (5×4×3) MSB High-Z SO
+CS# 8 9 10 11 12 13 14 15 16 17 18 19 SCLK Status Register in -Command SI 01H ⟨5X4X3⟩ MSB High-Z SO

-Figure 6.
+Figure8.
 Write Status Register Sequence Diagram

-7.6.
+7.8.
 Read Data Bytes (READ) (03H)

-The Read Data Bytes (READ) command is followed by a 3-byte address (A23-A0), and each bit is latched-in on the rising edge of SCLK.
-Then the memory content at that address is shifted out on SO, and each bit is shifted out, at a Max frequency fR, on the falling edge of SCLK.
+The Read Data Bytes (READ) command is followed by a 3-byte address (A23-A0) or a 4-byte address (A31-A0), and each bit is latched-in on the rising edge of SCLK.
+Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency f_R , on the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
-The whole memory can, therefore, be read with a single Read Data Bytes (READ) command.
-Any Read Data Bytes (READ) command, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.
+The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Read Data Byte (03H) command.
+By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Read Data Byte (03H) command.
+Any Read Data Bytes (03H) command, while an Erase, Program or Write cycle is in progress, is rejected without having any effects on the cycle that is in progress.

-Figure 7.
+Figure 9.
 Read Data Bytes Sequence Diagram

-7.7.
+7.9.
 Read Data Bytes at Higher Speed (Fast Read) (0BH)

 The Read Data Bytes at Higher Speed (Fast Read) command is for quickly reading data out.
-It is followed by a 3-byte address (A23-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
+It is followed by a 3-byte address (A23-A0) or a 4-byte address (A31-A0) and a dummy byte, and each bit is latched-in on the rising edge of SCLK.
 Then the memory content, at that address, is shifted out on SO, and each bit is shifted out, at a Max frequency fc, on the falling edge of SCLK.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Read Data Byte at Higher Speed (0BH) command.
+By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Read Data Byte at Higher Speed (0BH) command.

-Figure 8.
+Figure 10.
 Read Data Bytes at Higher Speed Sequence Diagram

-7.8.
 Fast Read (0BH) in QPI mode

 The Fast Read command is also supported in QPI mode.
 In QPI mode, the number of dummy clocks is configured by the "Set Read Parameters (C0H)" command to accommodate a wide range application with different needs for either maximum Fast Read frequency or minimum data access latency.
-Depending on the Read Parameter Bits P[5:4] setting, the number of dummy clocks can be configured as either 4/6/8.
+Depending on the Read Parameter Bits P[5:4] setting, the number of dummy clocks can be configured as either 4/6/8/8.

-Figure8a.
+Figure 10a.
 Read Data Bytes at Higher Speed Sequence Diagram (QPI)

-7.9.
+7.10.
 Dual Output Fast Read (3BH)